austinv11/DiscordBot/README.md

 ### Compiling the project

+**Automatically Compiling (NOTE: This only works on a UNIX system as the [release.sh](release.sh) script is written in bash-not batch, if you wish to port it to batch please submit a pull request!):**

+1. Open a command prompt/terminal and cd to the project directory and then enter `sh ./release.sh`.
+This will compile the project and the javadocs as well as sending you to the correct directories all automatically.

+**Manually Compiling:**

 (**Note:** Skip step 1 if you aren't on a UNIX system as the [CompileUnofficialBuilds.sh](https://github.com/austinv11/DiscordBot/blob/master/CompileUnofficialBuilds.sh) script is written in bash–not batch, if you wish to port it to batch please submit a pull request!)

 1. Open a command prompt/terminal and cd to the project directory and then enter: `sh ./CompileUnofficialBuilds.sh`.
 This will ensure that the currently compiled versions of NanoHTTPD and Discord4J are up to date.